jenniferliangc/DataSciencePortfolio/README.md

 # DataSciencePortfolio

-A collection of Data Science and Data Analytic projects to demonstrate my skill set.
+A collection of Data Science and Data Analysis projects to demonstrate my skill set.

 ## Contents
 * ### _Machine Learning_